andreidobrinski/docker-kubernetes-course-udemy/notes.md

 - services are useful to keep developing on the same local IP address if pods are deleted or changed
 - ClusterIP helps connect Deployment objects within a node to other Deployment objects within that node
   - Does not allow traffic in from the outside
+- LoadBalancer: legacy way of getting outside traffic into app.
+Prefer Ingress over this
 - Ingress service handles traffic from outside and allows it into the kubernetes node

 apiVersion